bat020/CV/README.md

 launch editor of Risk Professional, a magazine for financial risk managers

-**Waters Information Services** (Sep 1993 to Sep 1999) reporter/editor specialising in financial risk management and derivatives trading systems
+**Waters Information Services** (Sep 1993 to Sep 1999) reporter/editor specialising in derivatives trading systems